Citi Field - Flushing, NY

 Home of the New York Mets

-Welcome to the Ballpark E-Guides Citi Field Page!
+Thanks for visiting the Ballpark E-Guides Citi Field Page!

 Citi Field opened in 2009, the same year as the new Yankee Stadium two train rides away in the Bronx.
 But the two new homes of baseball in New York couldn’t be more different—in fact, Populous, the architecture firm that designed both, wouldn’t allow the design teams anywhere near each other during the conceptual phases.